 What happens if you get a cavity under a bridge?

-When a bridge becomes loose, it can usually be removed, repaired, and then re-cemented back into place.
-With this in mind, it is important to remember that the cement used to bond a bridge in place is long-lasting and it is not always possible to remove a bridge without damaging the support of the teeth on either side of the gap.
+When a bridge becomes loose, your dentist can usually remove, repair, and then re-cement it back into place.
+However, it’s important to remember that the dental cement that bonds a bridge in place is strong.
+So it’s not always possible to remove a bridge without damaging the supporting teeth on either side of the gap.

 How many teeth can you have on a dental bridge?